On this page...

 Color Contrast and Emphasized Text

-- Avoid using bold, underlining, italics, or color alone to show importance.
-Instead, combine visual styling with clear language—like adding labels such as “Note:” or “Important:” to make sure the message is understood by everyone, including users with visual impairments.
+- Use clear headings, spacing, or other visual cues instead.
+Combine visual styling with clear language like adding labels such as 'Note:' or 'Important:' to make sure the message is understood by everyone, including users with visual impairments.

 Spelling

 - Use your web browser’s built-in spell check to catch spelling errors.
-Most modern browsers highlight misspelled words automatically, including in the survey builder—just make sure spell check is turned on in your browser settings.
+Most modern browsers highlight misspelled words automatically, including in the survey builder.
+Make sure spell check is turned on in your browser settings.

 ExpertReview Compliance Score